Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

     }
    ```

-   In iOS 13 and later, for a scene-based application, use the `UISceneDelegate`'s `sceneDidEnterForeground` method as follows:
+   In iOS 13 and later, for a scene-based application, use the `UISceneDelegate`'s `sceneDidEnterBackground` method as follows:

    ```objectivec
    - (void) sceneDidEnterBackground:(UIScene *)scene {
       [ACPCore lifecyclePause];
    }
    ```
+   For more information on handling backgrounding applications with Scenes, refer to Apple's documentation [here](https://developer.apple.com/documentation/uikit/app_and_environment/scenes/preparing_your_ui_to_run_in_the_background?language=objc)

 ### Swift